twhtanghk/util.audio/README.md

 			$scope.$apply()
 ```

-html with record button and player below.
-Press once to start, release to stop recording, and play button to play the last recording.
-The recording saved in local File "recorder.url" in '.wav' format can then be uploaded to remote server for processing (e.g. mp3 conversion).
+html with record button and html5 audio player below.
+Press once to start, release to stop recording, and play button to play
+the last recording.
+The recording saved in local File "recorder.url" with '.wav' format can then be uploaded to remote server
+for processing (e.g. mp3 conversion).
 ```
 <html ng-app='starter'>
 	<head>